Hospital Play #2 – Eliminating Variability in Instruments/Disposables

-Variety may be the spice of life in ordinary day-to-day circumstances, but in the Operating Room, it can be a recipe for reduced profitability, inefficiency, and low quality.
-We frequently encounter Chiefs of Surgery and leaders of Surgical Services who struggle with the question of variability, particularly how much of it to allow and where to allow it.
+Variety may be the spice of life, but in the operating room, it can be a recipe for reduced profitability, inefficiency, and low quality.
+We frequently see leaders of Surgical Services struggling with the question of variability, particularly how much of it to allow and where to allow it.
 As healthcare practitioners, you know that most surgical costs are incurred in the OR, but this knowledge does not create the balance between standardization and individual freedom to practice.
 When we ask practitioners interested in reducing instrument and disposable variability about the lack of standardization, we typically get the following responses:

-- We are not sure the returns from standardization are worth the effort.
+- We aren’t sure if the returns from standardization would be worth the effort.

 Is standardization of instruments/disposables worth the effort?

-The answer is YES, not only does it lower costs and create operational efficiency, it does so without any negative impact on outcomes, and hypothetically (to be proven) a positive one.
+Not only does standardization lower costs and create operational efficiency, it does so without negative impacts.
 Two cases illustrate this well:

 Our co-founder, Dr. Langerman, assessed the average disposable costs of Thyroidectomy procedures across five different surgeons at a single facility.
-The range of disposable costs was $298 at the low end to $1,572 at the high end, a $1,274 difference from low to high.
-Cumulatively, this variability in disposables represented a $400,000 annual savings opportunity for just one procedure at that institution.
-Imagine the potential multiplied by a factor of 10 or 15, as the practice optimized its other procedures with high volumes of disposables!
+The range of disposable costs was $298 to $1,572.
+Cumulatively, this variability in disposables represented a $400,000 opportunity for annual savings for that one procedure.

 About ExplORer Surgical